Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Results

 While all methods increase model safety, they have markedly different effects on utility.
 Across four models, \saeours{} delivers the strongest safety–utility tradeoffs among methods that allow to control said trade-off through their inference time parameters (\saeours{}, CAA, LinearAcT).
 These results provide evidence that steering in sparse SAE feature space can offer advantages over steering in dense activation space for jailbreak mitigation.

 Compared to fine-tuning-based defenses that use approximately 2x more training data, \saeours{} achieves safety comparable to LAT on Llama-3.1-8b-it while preserving markedly better utility.
-For the other three models, \saeours{} does not match LAT's peak safety without incurring larger utility loss, but it provides more granular control over the safety--utility tradeoff at inference time.
+For the other three models, LAT achieves higher peak safety but at a fixed operating point, whereas \saeours{} provides inference-time control over the safety--utility tradeoff.
 Circuit Breakers generally underperforms all other methods due to severe degradation in fluency, driving fluency close to zero for all models except Llama-3.1-8b-it (\autoref{fig:safety_vs_fluency} in \Cref{app:safety_utility_tradeoff_details}).

 We provide detailed analyses of individual utility metrics trade-offs in \Cref{app:safety_utility_tradeoff_details}.
 They show that \saeours{} better preserves MMLU, IFEval, and fluency than CAA in 11 of 12 model--metric comparisons, with the exception of MMLU Llama-3.1-8b-it where the two methods have equal performance.
-Across models, we also observe an approximately linear negative association between safety and IFEval, suggesting a strong association between jailbreaking behaviour/mitigation and instruction following behavior (we analyze this association further in \Cref{sec:inference_time_params}).
+Across models, we observe an approximately linear negative association between safety and IFEval, suggesting a strong association between jailbreaking behaviour/mitigation and instruction following behavior (we analyze this association further in \Cref{sec:inference_time_params}).
 MMLU on the other hand is less affected by \saeours{} and can be maintained at an almost unchanged level for all models for large safety increases.
 This contrasts CAA, which for 3 out of the 4 models struggles to maintain MMLU performance for larger safety increases (\Cref{fig:safety_vs_mmlu}).

-Lastly, to better facilitate evaluation of \saeours{} across models, we provide a normalized safety–utility comparison in \autoref{fig:cross_model_sae}.
-For each model, we normalize safety improvements by the remaining headroom to perfect safety (i.e. $\frac{\mathrm{\saeours{}}-\mathrm{base model}}{1-\mathrm{base model}}$), and normalize utility changes relative to the base model’s utility (i.e. $\frac{\mathrm{\saeours{}}-\mathrm{base model}}{\mathrm{base model}}$).
-Under this normalization, \saeours{} exhibits broadly similar tradeoff behavior across all four models.